logo2

 At a company meeting on 26 Oct 1899, principal stockholders (1) were chosen as officers: George Hall as president, Frank Schroeder as vice president, John Knivel as secretary, and G. Martini as treasurer (9).
 These officers, along with Charles Schenk, another principal stockholder (1), would serve as board of directors, and active management would fall to John Knivel (9), who resigned his position as local agent for the Pabst Brewing Co.
 (12).

 In Nov 1899, John stated that work at the new plant was "progressing very favorably" (10).
 The brewery was able to tap into the Tamarack water works mains so it could use Lake Superior water (11).
 John took a business trip to Milwaukee and Chicago on 11 Dec 1899 to purchase the necessary machinery for the brewery (13).
 A reporter visited the brewery on 17 Dec 1899 and witnessed that the stone walls for the entire building were already up and the frame for the main part of the brewery were being erected (14).
-On 11 Jan 1900, it was announced that the brewery building was completed, except for a little interior finishing work (15).
+The newspaper announced on 11 Jan 1900 that the brewery building was completed, except for a little interior finishing work (15).

 The National Park Service claimed that the company purchased Miswald's brewery in Lake View in 1899 (7) after it burnt down, but we have found no historical reference connecting the two breweries.
 The photograph of the brewery shows a front stone wall with sections of different construction suggesting the possibility that the new brewery was built onto the ruins of the Miswald brewery.